-Figure 5c shows the responses to a positive TFP shock.
+Figure 5(c) shows the responses to a positive TFP shock.
 In this case, the SVAR responses line up very well with the SW responses.
 All of the estimates show an increase in output and markups, all with quite similar dynamics.

 At this point, the reader may wonder how we could have found countercyclicality of the CES-based markup in the unconditional analysis when we are finding procyclical CES-based markups in response to demand and TFP shocks.
-The answer to this apparent puzzle is provided in figure 5d, which shows the responses to a positive IST shock.
+The answer to this apparent puzzle is provided in Figure 5(d), which shows the responses to a positive IST shock.
 Output rises in both of our SVAR specifications, as well as in SW's simulations.
-Our output responses are more persistent because we identify our shocks as those having permanent effects on the relative price of investment goods whereas SW assume stationary processes.
+Our output responses are more persistent because we identify our shocks as those having permanent effects on the relative price of investment goods, whereas SW assume stationary processes.
 In contrast to the responses to the three previous shocks, the markup response from our SVARs is significantly countercyclical.
 The estimated response from SW is also countercyclical but is muted compared to ours.

 Table 2 summarizes these results as well as those for our other measures of the markup by calculating the implied elasticity with respect to real GDP.
-In order to summarize the entire dynamic pattern succinctly, we extend the method introduced in the government spending multiplier literature that calculates multipliers as ratios of integrals under IRFs.
-In our case, we are interested in elasticities, which we calculate as the ratio of the cumulative IRF of the log markup (that is, the integral under the impulse response curve) over a 20-quarter horizon to the cumulative IRF of log output over the same horizon.
+In order to summarize the entire dynamic pattern succinctly, we extend the method introduced in the government spending multiplier literature that reports the ratio of integrals under two IRFs (see, e.g., Ramey 2016, pp. 116 and 119).
+In our case, we are interested in elasticities, which we calculate as the ratio of the cumulative IRF of the log markup (that is, the integral under the impulse response function) over a 20-quarter horizon to the cumulative IRF of log output over the same horizon.

-The main take-away from table 2 is that the estimated elasticities are positive for the monetary policy shock, the government spending shock, and the TFP shock and negative for the IST shock.
+The main take-away from Table 2 is that the estimated elasticities are positive for the monetary policy shock, the government spending shock, and the TFP shock and negative for the IST shock.
 Moreover, as can be seen by looking down the columns, our estimates have the same sign across almost all measures of the markups we consider.
 This stands in contrast to the unconditional elasticities, where some measures were procyclical while others were countercyclical.